History of United Airlines: Historical logos

 On May 2, 2010, it was announced that United and Continental Airlines would merge.
 The combined airline took the United name but used the Continental Airlines "globe" symbol and livery, designed on February 12, 1991 by the Lippincott company.
-Mark Bergsrud, the head of United’s new marketing department, said that the new logo reflected United's reach, ambition and the worldwide connections between people and places around the world along with the airline's efforts to attract corporate clients.
+Mark Bergsrud, the head of United's new marketing department, said that the new logo reflected United's reach, ambition and the worldwide connections between people and places around the world along with the airline's efforts to attract corporate clients.
 Bergsrud said, "It fits who we are.
 We are not a niche player like Hawaiian, whose livery reflects the islands.
 Having some local flair is harder for an airline like us.
 Do we want to stand out?
 Absolutely.
 But spiffy liveries just have to fall to a lower level of priority."
 In conjunction with the newly adopted livery, on August 11, 2010, the "United" lettering was updated in accordance with the previous Continental typeface, but presented entirely in upper-case lettering and slightly adjusted to bear a resemblance to United's own previous style.
-The merger was approved in September 17, 2010 and was complete on October 1, 2010.
+The merger was approved on September 17, 2010 and was complete on October 1, 2010.

 An assortment of United Airlines aircraft at San Francisco International Airport with post-merger Continental "globe" and earlier "tulip" logos in February 2011, including two Boeing 747-400s, two Boeing 777-200ERs, and one Airbus A319.

 United unveiled an updated livery on April 24, 2019.
 The new livery retains the white upper fuselage and gray belly.
 The "United" typeface is larger, there is a dark blue wavy cheat-line (derived from the modified livery used on Boeing 787s and 737 MAXes), the engines, winglets, and tail are painted in the same shade of blue as the 2004–2010 livery and the globe on the tail is slightly enlarged and now in a lighter shade of blue.

 Two United aircraft in regular service utilize heritage paint schemes.
 N75435 is a Boeing 737-900ER acquired in the Continental merger, painted in the 1950s Continental "Blue Skyways" livery since June 2016.
 Its sister, N75436 also acquired in the Continental merger, was painted in the same livery from June 2009 to April 2016.
 The other is N475UA, a legacy United Airbus A320 sporting United's 1970s "Stars and Bars" livery.
 The aircraft was previously painted in Ted colors and also operated with Blue Tulip paint from 2009 to the end of 2010, when it was painted into its current livery.

 Another eleven aircraft, including five Boeing 777-200ERs, one Boeing 767-400ER, one Boeing 767-300ER, one Boeing 757-200, two Boeing 737-800s and one Boeing 737-700, are painted in the Star Alliance livery.